 I go to Seville (Spain) every year.
-Many times, I repeat the visit to the Seville Cathedral, because it’s one of the world’s greatest wonders of engineering and architecture.
-Consequently, on each occasion, I can get a different perspective of all details inside and outside.
+Many times, repeating the visit to the Seville Cathedral is a priority because the construction is one of the world’s biggest marvels of engineering and architecture.
+On each occasion, it’s possible to get a unique perspective of all details, both inside and outside.

-I will publish here a post about the cathedral, with lots of photos and some tips for your visit.
-But today I want to highlight a surprise that visitors find right in the ground floor: the tomb of Christopher Columbus.
+A post about the cathedral will come soon to this blog, with lots of photos and tips for your visit.
+Today, my focus is to highlight a surprise that visitors find right on the ground floor: the impressive tomb of Christopher Columbus.

 The tomb of Christopher Columbus

 An intriguing story

 Researchers have always related Columbus’ remains to controversy.

 Dead in 1506, he was buried in Valladolid, Spain.
 In 1537, the Spaniards transferred his remains to Hispaniola Island, now divided into two separate nations — Dominican Republic and Haiti.
 Almost two hundred years later, when Spain lost part of that territory to France, another transfer was necessary, this time to Cuba.
 Then, in 1898, the ultimate destination was Seville.

 Yes, it is, and you may be close to scratching your head.
 The Dominican Republic argues that the body never left the island.
 However, a DNA test corroborates that the remains in Seville belong to Columbus.